 |Academic journals on nature.com||✔||(✔)**|

-* Open science pilot and transformative path to open access publishing to be developed by UC and Springer Nature in 2021, with a more comprehensive OA agreement to be implemented in 2022.
+* Open science pilot and transformative path to open access publishing to be developed by UC and Springer Nature in 2021, with a more comprehensive OA agreement anticipated to begin later in 2022.

 ** UC publishing support to be integrated into the agreement as funding allows.

 Open access publishing support for the Nature journals will be implemented in a phased manner during the agreement.
 In 2021, UC and Springer Nature will undertake an open science pilot project within the Nature subscription journals.
-The agreement also commits UC and Springer Nature to develop a more comprehensive open access agreement for these prestigious journals, to be available in 2022.
+The agreement also commits UC and Springer Nature to develop a more comprehensive open access agreement for these prestigious journals, anticipated to begin later in 2022.
 UC’s subscription fees for the Nature journals will be held flat in 2021 while the open access terms are under development.

 Nature’s full open access journals will also be integrated into the agreement as funding allows.